Comment and You Could Win! Who Is Your Favorite Character in Blue Straggler?

 You seem so innocent.

 But alas (I’ve always wanted to use that word in a blog post), I know it’s only pot smoke and mirrors.
 I know the Real You, and you’re bad, bad, bad.
 You’re so bad that I won’t even let my kid near you, lest he fall for your mysterious powers.
 I’d push him away from you as quickly as I’d push him away from a growling pit bull.
 (I almost changed that to say “push him away from a falling boulder” because I really don’t want a bunch of pit bull people taking down my website because they think I’m a PB hater.
 I’m not.
-But a rolling rock didn’t sound nearly as dramatic as a snarling dog with a locking jaw, so I kept it in.
+But a rolling rock didn’t sound nearly as dramatic as a snarling dog known in the media for biting children, so I kept it in.
 I’m going for the visual here, people.
 Lay off.)

 Random rusty nail picture to drive home the impact of my words.